 About this strategy

-Our Domestic Abuse Strategy 2022 – 2027 outlines how we will work with our partners to tackle and prevent domestic abuse in Barnsley.
+Our Domestic Abuse Strategy 2022 to 2027 outlines how we'll work with our partners to tackle and prevent domestic abuse in Barnsley.

 It's informed by the findings of a comprehensive needs assessment of our domestic abuse services.
-It outlines how we will achieve our strategic priorities below:
+It outlines how we'll achieve our strategic priorities below:

-1. Providing victims of domestic abuse with the right support
+1. Providing victims and survivors of domestic abuse with the right support

 2. Preventing domestic abuse